Stochastic1017/Speech-Enhancement_De-Noising/README.md

 ## Introduction

-This report is intended to explore the use of unsupervised isolation- and density-based ensemble models for anomaly detection and cleaning using speech data.
+This report is intended to explore the use of unsupervised isolation-based and density-based ensemble models for anomaly detection and cleaning using speech data.
 Furthermore, the paper also shows neural network classification implemented to quantify model performance improvement before and after cleaning.
-The dataset for this task contains ≈ 1.98 million audio files distributed among 34 languages.
+The dataset for this task contains $\approx$ 1.98 million audio files distributed among 34 languages.
 University of Wisconsin’s Center of High-Throughput Computing (CHTC) clusters were utilized to conduct this task in a methodical and computationally efficient manner.

 ## About the Dataset